ALICE VACHSS

 Albert Einstein Medical School Department of Psychiatry

-American Academy of Psychiatry & the Law
+American Academy of Psychiatry and the Law

 American Association of University Women

-Booth Memorial Med.
-Center Child Abuse Unit
+Booth Memorial Medical Center Child Abuse Unit

 Catholic Medical Center of Brooklyn & Queens, Mary Immaculate Hospital Division